officert/mongotron/README.md

 # Mongotron
-A Mongo DB client that doesn't suck.
+A Mongo DB GUI that doesn't suck.
 Built using Electron, and Angular Js.

 ## Development